esmf-org/esmf-org.github.io/_pages/nuopc.md

 Image **c** shows a multi-model interactive ensemble configuration.
 It includes two mediators - one set up as a hub in the usual fashion, and another used to stage multiple versions of an atmospheric model.*

+**Field Brokering**
+A field dictionary supports field brokering and compliance checking between components.

+**Initialize Sequence**
+The initialize sequence
+implemented by the NUOPC Layer supports various levels of component negotiation.
+This includes field brokering between producer and consumer components, resolving data dependencies between components, transferring model grids, and negotiating pointer sharing.

+**Run Sequence**
+The run sequence parametrization implemented by the NUOPC Layer supports time loops that are very simple, as well as complex architectures where the components interact on multiple timescales.
+Explicit, semi-implicit, and implicit coupling modes are supported.

+###